Help us improve your experience.

 Unsubscribe a subscription created through telemetrySubscribe.

-Data streamed through gRPC is formatted in OpenConfig key/value pairs in protocol buffers (gpb) messages.
-In this universal format, keys are strings that correspond to the path of the system resources in the OpenConfig schema for the device being monitored.
-The values correspond to integers or strings that identify the operational state of the system resource, such as interface counters, and the state of the resource.
+Data streamed through gRPC is formatted in OpenConfig key-value pairs in protocol buffers (.gpb) messages.
+In this universal format, keys are strings that correspond to the path of the system resources in the OpenConfig schema for monitored devices.
+Values correspond to integers or strings that identify the operational state of the system resource, such as interface counters.

 Note: